ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/projects-how-record-job-usage.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: project management, consumption ms.date: 10/01/2020
+ms.search.keywords: project management, consumption ms.date: 04/01/2021
 ms.author: edupont

 ---
-# Record Usage for Jobs
+# Record Consumption or Usage for Jobs

 On the **Job Planning Lines** page, you can review and record usage on various parts of your job, which is automatically updated as you modify and transfer information between jobs and job journals or job invoices.
-This requires that you have set up a job so that the **Apply Usage Link by Default** is turned on.
+This requires that you have set up a job so that the **Apply Usage Link** is turned on.
 For more information, see [Set Up Jobs](projects-how-setup-jobs.md).

 For example, for planning lines of type **Budget**, you can enter the quantity of a resource, and indicate what quantity to transfer to the job journal.
 If the type of the planning line is **Billable**, you can enter the quantity of the resource, and indicate what quantity to transfer to an invoice.
-By comparing the quantity that has been transferred to the journal or invoice with the remaining quantity, you can quickly review usage information.
+For more information about invoicing the customer, see [Invoice Jobs](projects-how-invoice-jobs.md).
+By comparing the original quantity, remaining quantity, or posted quantity you can quickly review usage information.

-The following procedures describe how to record actual (billable) or budgeted job prices and costs.
 For information about estimating budgeted values during planning, see [Manage Job Budgets](projects-how-manage-budgets.md).

-> [!TIP]
-> In the following sections, we use the term *record usage* to cover two tasks: Record job planning lines and invoice the customer accordingly.
+The following procedures describe how to record actual (budgeted) quantities and costs with job journal.
+Alternatively you can use purchase documents to record purchase for a job.
+For more information, see [Manage Job Supplies](projects-how-manage-project-supplies.md).

 ## To record usage for a job planning line of type Budget

 1. Vyberte ikonu ![Žárovky, která otevře funkci Řekněte mi ](media/ui-search/search_small.png "Řekněte mi, co chcete dělat"), zadejte **Projekty** a poté vyberte související odkaz.
 2. Select the relevant job, and then choose the **Job Planning Lines** action.
 3. Select a job planning line of type **Budget** or **Both Budget and Billable** for which you want to record usage.

+   > [!NOTE]
+   > You can also record usage for a job planning line of type **Billable**.
+Typically, you use this lines to create invoices, but you can also transfer it to a journal.
+For more information, see [Invoice Jobs](projects-how-invoice-jobs.md) <!--However, when you do that, a job planning line of type **Budget** is created to match the billable line.
+For more information, see [Manage Job Budgets](projects-how-manage-budgets.md).-->

 4. V poli **Množ.
 To Transfer to Journal** field, enter the number that you want to transfer.
 The default quantity is the value that you enter in the **Quantity** field.

    The **Remaining Quantity** field shows the quantity that remains to complete the job and be transferred to the journal.